marshallkyle/odin-recipes/README.md

 and look how its built. it's actually really fun lol

-(ok i just realized it explicitly said "(You can also do this as a self-reflection at the end of the project)". i havent made the project yet lol. ill be back here again!)
+(ok i just realized it explicitly said "(You can also do this as a self-reflection at the end of the project)". i haven't made the project yet lol. ill be back here again!)

+test123